pedi10/introtoflutterui_umee/tutorials/login_walkthrough.md

       assets:
         - assets/logo.png
     ```
-3. Back to your function in the `login.dart`, use the `Image.asset` widget to display the logo at the top of the login page.
+3. Back to your function in the `login.dart`, use the `Image.asset` widget to display the logo at the top of the login page, and use properties like `width` to customize the visualization.

     ```dart
     Widget logoImage() {